-State Farm also has at least two main discounts available, including a discount for bundling customers’ renters insurance with an auto insurance policy and the Home Alert Protection Discount for having safety features present in and around the home.
+State Farm also has two main discounts available, including a discount for bundling customers’ renters insurance with an auto insurance policy and the Home Alert Protection Discount for having safety features present in and around the home.
 You can also lower your premiums by selecting a higher deductible for your policy.

-As is true of other carriers, the cost of State Farm renters insurance varies according to several factors, but State Farm is among the more affordable providers.
-State Farm’s more bare-bones coverage packages are priced in line with or slightly above many other entry-level options in the market, but State Farm has very competitive higher-end coverage options, especially when customers take advantage of the ability to bundle their renters insurance with auto insurance.
-Getting a quote from them is the best way to know what a State Farm policy will cost.
-Their quote process is very quick and easy.
+As is true of other carriers, the cost of State Farm renters insurance varies according to several factors, but State Farm is generally among the more affordable providers.
+State Farm’s more bare-bones coverage packages are priced in line with or slightly above many other entry-level options in the market, but State Farm has especially competitive higher-end coverage options, particularly when customers take advantage of the ability to bundle their renters insurance with another policy like auto.

 Allstate (Best for Discounts)

-Allstate is the second largest insurance provider in the United States.
+Allstate is the second largest homeowners and renters insurance provider in the United States.
 In addition to the stability and wide range of options typically expected from a large insurance company, Allstate has some of the best online resources among any renters insurance company.
-This, combined with excellent customer reviews, a superior online experience, and myriad discounts available, positions Allstate among the best choices for renters insurance.
+With these benefits, along with excellent customer reviews, a good online experience, and strong discount and bundling options, Allstate is among the best choices for renters insurance.

 Allstate is among the most flexible renters insurance providers in terms of coverage and add-ons.
 As would be expected from a highly ranked provider, customers can ensure their policy pays out with replacement cost value instead of actual cash value for their personal belongings.
 The deductible can be adjusted to shift the premiums up or down.
 And Allstate has an array of discounts policyholders might be eligible for.

 Here are Allstate’s coverage options: